Submitty/submitty.github.io/_docs/developer/phpstorm.md

 Next to the database name in the panel, there should be a label that says `1 of 6`.
 This is actually a button.
 Click it to see the other databases and turn on the check next to `submitty_s18_sample` to show that database in the list.
 Press the refresh arrows and some schemas should appear under `submitty_s18_sample`.
 Click the check next to the `public` schema to show it in the list.

 Now you can browse the tables in the database window by expanding the tabs next to the `public` schema.
 Double click on any table to see and edit its contents.

 ## Running PHPUnit tests

 Under PhpStorm settings, open `Languages & Frameworks` > `PHP` > `Test Frameworks`.
 Press the `+` button to add a testing configuration, using the `PHPUnit by Remote Interpreter` type.
-Choose the Vagrant interpreter you set up in `Running code from vagrant`.
+Choose the interpreter you configured in earlier steps.
 Then set:

 - `PHPUnit Library`: `Use Composer autoloader`
 - `Path to script`: `/usr/local/submitty/GIT_CHECKOUT/Submitty/site/vendor/autoloader.php`